Skip to main content

 • Has anyone tried to fix this before?

-The best problems will be assessed by our expert panel and the individual or team presenting them will be invited to present their problem, and get further expert input at a workshop at BMJ Future Health in November.
+The problems will be assessed by our expert panel and the individual or team presenting them will be invited to present their problem, and get further expert input at a workshop at BMJ Future Health conference in November.

 Submit your problem